Written on July 28, 2014 at 12:42 pm , by Jonna Gallo

 For more info on navigating the high-school-to-college transition, my colleague Suzanne Rust has a terrific feature in the August issue of Family Circle, “The ABCs of College.”
 Read it here.

-One Response to “Dorm Shopping Pointers from Moms Who’ve Done It”
+2 Responses to “Dorm Shopping Pointers from Moms Who’ve Done It”